Spooky-hackers/chatting/README.md

-# Omeclone
+# Chattingable

-Omeclone is a platform where you can chat with strangers, make new friends.
+Chattingable is a platform where you can chat with strangers, make new friends.
 It's fun to chat with stranger.
 We took inspiration from omegle.com and tried to build this.
+This website is enoded by lalit wagh

 ## Screenshots